ObiwanKenobee/ObiwanKenobee/README.md

 # Welcome to My Multiversal Profile

 Hi, I'm Ongiri Eugene Ochako!
-Hakuna Matata  A member of the tURING research team, I'm passionate about exploring the frontiers of **quantum computing**, **temporal systems**, and **multiversal frameworks**.
+A member of the tURING research team, I'm passionate about exploring the frontiers of **quantum computing**, **temporal systems**, and **multiversal frameworks**.
 Let's leverage these advancements to build a brighter future, together.

+POV:Hakuna Matata

 ##  Key Projects